lionlai1989/data-structures-and-algorithms/README.md

 # Data Structures and Algorithms

-This repository hosts materials for the course,
-[Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms), offered by Coursera and UC San Diego, including my own solutions to the problems.
+This repository contains my study notes on the course, [Data Structures and Algorithms Specialization](https://www.coursera.org/specializations/data-structures-algorithms), offered by Coursera and UC San Diego.

 ## Description